 Step 10 – Arriving in the USA > Getting to resort

-Self-drive car rental > please continue through to ‘Arrivals’ and then follow the signs for Car Rental (sometimes this will require a shuttle bus to take you to the depot – your voucher and Holiday Itinerary will detail specific instructions), then check in at the Alamo desk (you will need your voucher enclosed with your Travel Documents + a valid full UK driving licence + a credit card in the lead driver’s name).
-All of our self-drive car rental packages come with full driving instructions enclosed with your Travel Documents.
+Self-drive car rental > please follow the signs for Car Rental, then check in at the appropriate car rental desk (you will need your car rental voucher which is enclosed with your Travel Documents + a valid full UK driving licence + a credit card in the lead driver’s name)

 Step 11 – Arrival in resort > Check in to your accommodation

-Your Holiday Itinerary details your accommodation arrangements.
+Your travel itinerary (included with your Travel Document package) details your accommodation arrangements.
 On it you will find the hotel name, address, contact number, your room or unit type description and board basis, as well as your hotel confirmation number and any special instructions.
 Check-in usually starts around 4pm for most properties.
 You will usually need to leave a credit card imprint as a security deposit.

-Emergency contact > We have a senior manager on 24 hour call in the UK who can be contacted during normal UK office hours on +44 131 243 8097, including Saturdays (our office is closed on Sundays).
-In the event of a genuine emergency out with normal UK office hours, they can be contacted on +44 7788 711373.
+Emergency contact > your personalised letter (included in your Travel Document package) details our 'Out of UK office hours' emergency contact number.
+We have a senior manager on call 24/7 in the UK who can be contacted during normal UK office hours on +44 131 243 8097, including Saturdays (our office is closed on Sundays).
+In the event of an emergency outwith normal UK office hours, please contact us on +44 7788 711373.

 Lost baggage > If your baggage is lost en-route – and it does occasionally happen – then before leaving the baggage reclaim area you must go to the airline desk and complete a report.
 You will be given a copy of the report and a contact procedure to follow to check on the status of your baggage.
 The airline will normally arrange to deliver the lost items to your holiday accommodation as soon as possible.
 The airline will normally agree to pay for the hire of ski equipment and clothing until yours is returned.
 They will also provide funds to purchase essential items such as toiletries.
 Claims for loss of holiday time and inconvenience will not be considered as the airlines’ Conditions of Carriage prevent such claims.
-Our resort representatives will help wherever they can with lost baggage tracing, but please bear in mind that they will only have access to the same information as you have yourself.
 If baggage is damaged ‘in transit’ by the airline or transfer company, you must report it to the supplier immediately and obtain a damage report.
-Insurers will expect you to pursue a claim against the airline or transfer company before they will admit a claim against your travel insurance
+Insurers will expect you to pursue a claim against the airline or transfer company before they will admit a claim against your travel insurance.

-Delays en-route > If you experience a delay, miss a connecting flight or experience anything that you feel may affect your journey, it is extremely important that you contact us immediately - this will allow us to alter any onwards transfer arrangements on your behalf and to forewarn your resort accommodation supplier.
+Delays en-route > If you experience a delay, miss a connecting flight or experience anything that you feel may affect your journey, it is extremely important that you contact the Ski Independence UK office immediately - this will allow us to alter any onwards transfer arrangements on your behalf and to forewarn your resort accommodation supplier.
 Be warned - hoteliers may cancel your reservation if you do not turn up on the correct day.